5 min read

 Systems and mindset at work

 The same principles apply in large teams.
-I’m working with two public sector organisations who are facing quite opposite challenges, but applying exactly the same two tools I’ve pulled out for my seven week sprint: changing mindsets and enhancing systems.
+I’m working with two public sector organisations that are facing quite opposite challenges, but I'm applying exactly the same two tools I’ve pulled out for my seven-week sprint: changing mindsets and enhancing systems.

 Impossible task?
 Maybe… or an exciting opportunity.

 We’re choosing to treat it as the latter.
-Finally, the executive team have the burning platform for change that they’ve been looking for, to mobilise Councillors and officers to make bold, long overdue trade-offs and changes to the way Council runs and delivers services.
+Finally, the executive team have the burning platform for change they’ve been looking for, to mobilise Councillors and officers to make bold, long overdue trade-offs and changes to how Council runs and delivers services.

-The second team is a central government agency in NZ who’ve had a huge funding announcement.
-Nice problem to have, right?
+The second team is a central government agency in NZ that recently received a huge funding announcement.
+That's a nice problem to have, right?

-Except that delivering on a massive new programme of work inside an already stretched-to-capacity work environment is going to require a lot more than funding to make it possible.
-Adding more money without changing the way they’re doing business would be like pouring water into a sieve.
+Except, delivering on a massive new programme of work inside an already stretched-to-capacity work environment will require much more than funding to make it possible.
+Adding more money without changing how they do business would be like pouring water into a sieve.

 Realising this, we’ve put our heads together and kicked off a ‘fast forward’ programme with managers and experts across the business.
 Fast Forward is all about delivery acceleration through systems and mindset - making the boat go faster by empowering people to look at their challenges differently, identify bright spots and find concrete, specific ways to do more, faster and better.